-At December 31, 2020, the Company has cash and cash equivalents of \$17,006 and an accumulated deficit of \$52,280.
+At December 31, 2021, the Company had cash and cash equivalents of \$113,079 and an accumulated deficit of \$96,107.
 The future success of the Company is dependent on its ability to successfully commercialize its products, successfully launch future products, obtain additional capital and ultimately attain profitable operations.
-The Company has funded its operations primarily through its preferred stock issuances and debt financing arrangements.
+The Company has funded its operations primarily through its preferred stock issuances, debt financing arrangements, and the IPO.